-- 1. Make sure the Nonrigid tab is selected (see Figure 74). - 2.
+- 1. Make sure the Nonrigid tab is selected (see Figure 71). - 2.
 Select the models you want to align, as the beginning of Scan Alignment describes. - 3.
-If the models differ significantly from each other, we suggest that you specify several point pairs, keeping in mind the recommendations in Specifying Points and Editing Their Positions. - 4.
-Where necessary, adjust the deformation degree using the flexibility slider.
-The greater the flexibility value (i.e., the more "flexible" the deformation), the longer the computation will take.
+If the models differ significantly from each other, we suggest that you specify several point pairs, keeping in mind the recommendations in Specifying Points and Editing Their Positions.